 Most obviously, landlords have a right to collect rent from their tenants.
-When a tenant agrees to pay a landlord a certain amount of money for the right to occupy the landlord's property, a contract is formed.
+When a tenant agrees to pay a landlord a specific amount of money for the right to occupy the landlord's property, a contract is formed.
 Tenants have to hold up their end of the deal.

 Tenant's Rights in Madison, WI

-Additionally, tenants have rights to common areas that are free of physical obstructions, as well as serious health and safety hazards.
+Furthermore, tenants have rights to common areas that are free of physical obstructions, as well as serious health and safety hazards.
 Common areas are the places in apartment buildings and other residential complexes which every tenant can access, and include hallways, stairwells, and fire escapes.
 In Madison, Wisconsin, these areas must be kept in a safe condition, at the landlord's expense.

 A tenant also has a right, under federal law and the laws of Wisconsin to be free from discrimination in housing based on race, color, national origin, religion, or gender.
-Landlords can also not discriminate against persons with disabilities, and must make reasonable accommodations for those disabilities.
+Landlords can additionally not discriminate against persons with disabilities, and must make reasonable accommodations for those disabilities.

 Can a Madison, Wisconsin Landlord/Tenant Lawyer Help?